plural-activism/plural-pride-walk/slides.md

 <img src="./img/memes/butler-perform-queerness.png" alt="Butler has the fight." height="100%">

 <!--
 And there is nothing wrong with memes.
-Some of ya might have even noticed from this presentation, I really like them.
-The problem starts when ya limit everyone to only use one of two memes.
+Some of ya& might have even noticed from this presentation, I really like them.
+The problem starts when ya& limit everyone to only use one of two memes.
 Imagine how borring the internet would be.
 This is were Queerness, according to Butler, starts.
 Its not just a different meme, its the act of creating and living it.

 It is questioning why there would be only one Meme to choose in the first place.
 -->